|San José State University|

 But first some technical information.

 If a generic charge of Q is uniformly distributed over a sphere of radius R the effect of it at points of distances from the center of the sphere greater than R is the same as if the charge were concentrated at the center of the sphere.
 For points within the sphere the force is zero.
-This might be the source of asymptotic freedom.
+This quite likely is the source of asymptotic freedom.

 For gravitation the generic charge is mass; for the electrostatic force it is electrical charge.
-There may be another type of charge associated with the so-called strong (nucleonic) force.
+There may be another type of charge associated with the so-called nuclear strong force.
+There are some serious problems with the so-called nuclear strong force and may be an entirely different force between nucleons.

 The theorem can be extended to cover spherical volumes; i.e., balls of charge.
 Likewise it also applies to spherical shells of finite thickness.